 A jigsaw is one of the most versatile and adaptable power tools you can have in your workshop.
 It can cut through materials.
 For example, wood, metal, laminate, and PVC, as well as make straight and curved cuts without any problem.
 When working with a jigsaw, make sure to utilize the right blade for the material you’re cutting and wear safety gear.
-So you must follow the following guide for how to use a jigsaw safely and get good results on all types of projects.
+So you must follow the following guidelines for how to use a jigsaw safely and get good results on all types of projects.

-Plug in the saw or put in the battery pack:
+Plugin the saw or put in the battery pack:

 - Whenever you aren’t utilizing your jigsaw, unplug it so you don’t incidentally turn it.